 If you send out a letter and hear nothing, a follow-up note attached to the next issue of the chapter newsletter will tell them that you haven’t forgotten them.

 When a member submits an application, send a friendly “welcome to the chapter” letter as a follow-up.
 Express your delight to have the new member.
 Welcome the new member to the privileges and obligations of chapter membership.

-Utilize the membership notebook developed by 1992 EWRT National Membership Committee to expand membership.